cloudblog004/fantasticfoodies/content/en/posts/295-recipe-of-perfect-the-great-aussie-chicken-parmi-parmigiana.md

 1. Generally served with chips and salad or seasonal vege.
 1. Ready to serve and ENJOY!

-And, with a name like &#34;chicken Parmigiana&#34;, you might The parma in Australia is a chicken parmigiana.
+And, with a name like *chicken Parmigiana*, you might The parma in Australia is a chicken parmigiana.
 This ostensibly Italian dish has been highly Australianised, and is a classic Australian pub meal.
 The Chicken parmigiana or Chicken Parmi is an Australian pub staple; there is barely a pub in the country that doesn&#39;t feature a parmi on the menu.
 The fillet is topped with tomato puree sauce and usually a slice of ham.
 The parmi is then topped with cheese and a sprinkle of Italian herbs before.

 So that's going to wrap it up for this exceptional food the great aussie chicken parmi (parmigiana) recipe.
 Thank you very much for reading.
 I'm confident you will make this at home.
 There's gonna be more interesting food in home recipes coming up.
 Remember to save this page in your browser, and share it to your family, colleague and friends.
 Thanks again for reading.
 Go on get cooking!